Apple unveils plans to scan phones for child pornography, sexual messages to minors

 Child predators often groom victims on apps like these, and then try to move the conversations to other platforms, such as Snapchat or Instagram.

-In its response, the Electronic Frontier Foundation said Apple’s iMessage, is less secure because of the new changes.
+In its response, the Electronic Frontier Foundation said Apple’s iMessage is less secure because of the new changes.
 “A secure messaging system is a system where no one but the user and their intended recipients can read the messages or otherwise analyze their contents to infer what they are talking about,” it wrote.